Admissions 101

 Submit the formal admissions application.

 The private school admissions process is not inherently difficult.
-It just happens to be a major project which has a lot of components to it, each of which has many subheadings and tasks.
+It just happens to be a significant project that has a lot of components to it, each of which has many subheadings and tasks.
 Allow yourself plenty of time to get everything done.
-A happy child in a great school which loves her as much as you do will be the happy outcome.
+A happy child in a great school that loves her as much as you do will be the happy outcome.

 comments powered by Disqus